-For American Indian and Alaska Native families looking for their next home, we have a home buying assistance offered in-house.
+For American Indian and Alaska Native families looking for their next home, we have home buying assistance offered in-house.

 What Is It?

 Our loan officers and underwriters are familiar with the unique issues and circumstances that Native American families face when trying to get a mortgage.
 Because of the unique status of Indian tribes, Native American homeownership is an underserved market.
 In reaction to this, Congress passed Section 184 to offer homeownership and housing rehabilitation for eligible Native American individuals within an approved state.